Jesus Christ is the Head of His Body

 Principles and standards relating to stewardship, leadership, communication, work ethics and many more interpersonal skills are realized in this way.
-Students and Staff work together to look after the garden.
 God has placed us to serve one another in direct response to what He has done and is doing in our hearts.
 This is where we put our spiritual learning into action.

 During Workday, students receive instruction and supervision from staff as they learn valuable new skills and personal disciplines.
 Workday occurs every Wednesday from 8:45 am to 4:30 pm and involves a full day of labour on campus.
 Areas of work include lawns and gardens, woodshop, farm, kitchen, housekeeping, outdoor facilities maintenance and office tasks.
 Groups rotate every four weeks to give students the opportunity to be involved in a variety of areas over the course of the year.
 Workdays are a healthy and refreshing change of pace from classroom coursework and place individuals together who might not otherwise have the privilege of getting acquainted.

 Each student contributes to community life by performing a daily chore that takes about 45 minutes to complete.
 Daily duties include anything from setting tables for meals, to doing dishes after meals, to cleaning the common lounge areas and bathrooms.
 In this way, each student learns that their individual actions affect the whole body.
 Daily duties are one of the most significant ways that students learn to practice the principles of servanthood that they’ve discovered in the classroom.